heungheung/weblogic-operator-tutorialx/tutorials/setup.oke.md

 Optionally create more resource policies if you want to regulate which groups can access different parts of the OKE service.

+---

+**Note**: A service policy for OKE is a global policy that applies to a tenancy.
+You **MAY NOT** need to create this if:

+  - you are using your **Corporate UC account**, this service policy will be created for you. **You DO NOT need to create this policy.
+Please go to the next section to Create OKE Cluster**.
+  - otherwise, if you are using a **Trial Account** then you will need to create this service policy as this will NOT be created for you. **Please complete this section first**.

+---

 Open the navigation menu.
 Under **Identity**, click **Policies**.

 ![alt text](images/oke/004.oci.console.png)